revelaction/privage/README.md

 3. it creates a `.privage.conf` file in your home directory.
 The config file contains references to the secret key and the repository path.
-These references allows `private` to be used in any directory of your computer.
+These references allows `privage` to be used in any directory of your computer.

 To create a encrypted age secret key with a [yubikey](#markdown-header-yubikey), add the flag `--piv-slot`, `-p` with the